You are here

 Hawthorn rust is caused by the fungus Gymnosporangium globosum.

-Signs and symptoms of cedar-hawthorn rust
+Symptoms of cedar-hawthorn rust

 Disease cycle of cedar-hawthorn rust